Joylinton04/Joylinton04/README.md

 # Hello, I'm Adu Joy Atakora 👋

-## Frontend Developer
+## Fullstack Developer

 I specialize in crafting captivating and user-centric web experiences with a passion for bringing designs to life through code.
-With 3+ year of professional experience, I'm constantly growing and refining my skills in the ever-evolving world of frontend development.
+With **3+ years** of professional experience, I'm constantly growing and refining my skills in the ever-evolving world of frontend development.

 ### 💻 What I Do